Table of Contents

 sudo add-apt-repository ppa:webupd8team/java

-Now update package manager index by typing following.
+Now update the package manager index by typing the following.

 sudo apt update

 Install Java by typing the following command.

 sudo apt-get install java-common oracle-java8-installer

 Here you will be asked to accept Oracle License agreement.
 After installation, you need to set JAVA_HOME path on Ubuntu 18.04.

 Set the JAVA_HOME path by executing the following commands.

 sudo apt-get install oracle-java8-set-default